ICOS-Carbon-Portal/cpauth/README.md

 Convert PEM public key to DER format:
 `$ openssl ec -pubin -pubout -outform DER -in public.pem -out public.der`

+Both formats of the public key shall be copied to `core/src/main/resources/cpauthCore/crypto/`, the names should be prefixed with cpauth domain, e.g. `cpauth_public.pem` and `cpauth_public.der`.

 Generate a certificate for SAML SP:
 `$ openssl req -keyform DER -key private.der -new -x509 -days 3650 -out self_signed.crt`

+The resulting contents of the certificate shall be pasted into the corresponding `..._unsigned.xml` file in `src/main/resources`.

+To produce SAML SP metadata, edit and run `se.lu.nateko.cp.cpauth.xmldsig.SpSamlMetadataProducer.produceSignedMetadata()` in Scala REPL (before that edit the corresponding `..._unsigned.xml` file in `src/main/resources`).

-Inspect a public key:
+To inspect a public key:
 `$ openssl ec -pubin -in public.pem -text`

-Inspect an x509 certificate:
+To inspect an x509 certificate:
 `$ openssl x509 -in self_signed.crt -text -noout`

-To produce SAML SP metadata, edit and run `se.lu.nateko.cp.cpauth.xmldsig.SpSamlMetadataProducer.produceSignedMetadata()` in Scala REPL.